-What does the Queen look like?
+What does the Queen bee look like?

-First, she is bigger or at least longer and narrower than any other bees in the hive.
 At first, I mistook the male bees (drones) for the Queen as they are bigger than the numerous female worker bees.

 Look at the size of a drone’s (male bee) eyes.
 The Queen and worker bees have much smaller eyes.
 But the drone needs his big eyes to spot the Queen when she takes her mating flight.

-And yes, I still get excited and give out a nerdy beekeeper squeal each time I find her.
+And yes, I still get excited and give out a loud, nerdy beekeeper squeal each time I find her.